skaringula/skaringula.github.io/index.md

 1. What is the relation between views and engagement (likes/comments)?
 2. How does video duration impact likes and comments on a video?
 3. Does title length affect the number of views a video receives?
 4. How many tags do good performing videos tend to have?
-What are the common tags among these 5. videos?
+What are the common tags among these
-6. Across all these creators, how often do they upload and which days of the week do they tend to upload on?
+5. Across all these creators, how often do they upload and which days of the week do they tend to upload on?
-7. What time of the year (by season and month) tends to produce the best performing food content?
+6. What time of the year (by season and month) tends to produce the best performing food content?

 After extracting these insights from the data, I will visualize the data in the form of an interactive Tableau analytics dashboard that will allow the user to see an aggregated view of these analytics across all ten Youtube food influencers as well as give them the option to drill down on these statistics based on a particular channel or by month/year.